Lizabeth Scott: Debut

 In late 1940, 19-year-old Scott auditioned for the national tour of Hellzapoppin.
 From several hundred women, she was chosen by John "Ole" Olsen and Harold "Chic" Johnson, stars of the original Broadway production.
 She was assigned to one of three road companies, Scott's being led by Billy House and Eddie Garr.
 Landing her first professional job, she was billed as "Elizabeth Scott".
 The tour opened November 3, 1940, at the Shubert Theatre in New Haven, Connecticut.
 She did blackouts and other types of sketch comedy during her 18-month tour of 63 cities across the US.

 Scott then returned to New York City in 1942, where she starred as Sadie Thompson in John Colton's play Rain, which ran on the then-equivalent of off-Broadway.
-It was her first starring role, but no drama critic reviewed the play.
-But the producer of a Broadway play, Michael Myerberg, did see the show.
+It was her first starring role, but no drama critic reviewed the play, although the producer of a Broadway play, Michael Myerberg, did see the show.

 Myerberg had just moved an experimental production of Thornton Wilder's new play The Skin of Our Teeth starring Tallulah Bankhead from New Haven to the Plymouth Theatre.
 Impressed by Scott's Sadie Thompson, he hired her as the understudy for Bankhead, despite Bankhead's protests.
 Bankhead had signed a contract forbidding an understudy for the Sabina role.
 Previously, Bankhead had controlled the production by not showing up for rehearsal.
 Now, Myerberg could simply put Scott in Bankhead's place.
 Scott has acknowledged that Myerberg used her to keep Bankhead under control and that Bankhead was furious about the situation.
 Describing her own experience with Bankhead, Scott recalled, "She never spoke to me, except to bark out commands.
 Finally, one day, I'd had enough.
 I told her to say 'please', and after that she did."
 During her eight months as the understudy, Scott never had an opportunity to substitute for Bankhead, as Scott's presence guaranteed Bankhead's.
 During her time with the production, Scott played the role of "Girl/Drum Majorette".
 The play ran from November 18, 1942, to September 25, 1943.